EllKyGr/Pycro/README.md

 color schemes should follow the same rules in order to work properly.
 Both files contain commentary enough explaining which command is responsible for the specific color scheme.
-For instance *pyrcula.micro* expands/modifies the original color scheme from *darcula.micro* to adjust for the new statements.
+For instance *darcula_py.micro* expands/modifies the original color scheme from *darcula.micro* to adjust for the new statements.

 ### Sample